drex007/drex007/README.md

 ## Hi there 👋
 Im a fullstack web2/web3 developer and have built project being used by 1million+ users.

-My technologies includes python,javascript,django,django rest framework,fastapi, typescript,react js,solidity,node js, flutter.
+My stacks/technologies includes python,javascript,django,django rest framework,fastapi, typescript,react js,solidity,node js, flutter.

 I'm also interested in meeting like minds, building the next unicorn startup in africa, I  prolly might be the next Elon 😂😂.